-I am excited about helping YOU find a sustainable yoga and wellness practice through personalized and group classes or workshops.
+When it comes to my students, I give my all by holding a warm and inviting presence throughout each group class or private session.
+I am excited about helping YOU find a sustainable wellness practice through face to face group or private instruction, pop up classes and workshops or live online group classes.
 Leading you in person or online is super exciting.

 Who are you and where are you from?

 I am a mom to both a human and dog, runner, yogini, writer and grain free recipe maker and stand up paddle board (SUP) enthusiast.

 I was born and raised in Colorado (the Denver area) and also spent every summer in Minnesota on a lake.
 Being near that water has always made me feel more calm and at peace.
 After a few years in Arizona (the opposite of being near water, even in the northern Arizona mountains), I live in San Diego only a few miles from the ocean.